spacebromx/30-days-of-javascript-coding/README.md

 If you find any bugs, please feel free to open an issue, or if you are in the mood, open a Pull Request.

+## List of Projects

+1. Multi-Step Form
+2. Animated Sidebar With CSS and JS

 You can find more information, and the links to the completed projects here:

 [30 Days of JavaScript Coding](https://spacebro.io/articles/30-days-javascript-coding)